 You will find many recipes for smoothies and other ways to add Pines’ green superfood powders to your food.

 Although some companies claim that adding less nutrient-dense vegetables and fruits improves flavor, the main reason for making complex blends with these inexpensive ingredients is to lower cost.
 Although less nutrient-dense vegetables and fruits cost less, they tend to dilute the efficacy and nutritional-density of cereal grasses and alfalfa that are in the mixtures.

-These complex blends do not offer as much in the way of nutrition as a 100% cereal grass and alflafa product from Pines grown for maximum nutritional density.
-Further, any green superfood that is packaged in plastic has lost nutritional value due to oxidation.
+These complex blends do not offer as much nutrition as a 100% cereal grass and alflafa from Pines, which are grown for maximum nutritional density.
+Further, any green superfood packaged in plastic has lost nutritional value due to oxidation.
 Even so, if they contain whole food powders rather than extracted juice powders, they can provide additional fiber to the diet.
 As Dr. Reuben clearly showed 40 years ago, a lack of fiber is linked to many diseases of Western civilization.
 Whole food superfoods help offset a the damage caused by the low-fiber diets.
 They help to prevent the diseases Dr. Reuben outlined through his outstanding cross-cultural research in “The Save Your Life Diet.”